 Long-Term Incentive Compensation.
 All NEOs participate in our long-term compensation program, pursuant to which equity awards are granted by the Compensation Committee under the Stock Plan.
-In 2021, the CEO received equity grants comprised 60% of PRSUs and 40% of RSUs and the other NEOs received equity grants comprised 50% of PRSUs and 50% of RSUs.
-RSUs generally cliff vest on the third anniversary of the grant date, subject to certain exceptions.
-For the 2021 awards, the Compensation Committee approved a grant date of May 21, 2021 and a vesting date of March 1, 2024 to align with an approved equity grant cadence.
-See "-2021 Key Compensation Decisions-2021 Long-Term Incentive Compensation Grants."
-Each NEO has the opportunity to earn between 0% and 200% of his or her target PRSU award, on an interpolated basis, depending on Arconic's achievement of Adjusted EBITDA, ROIC, and Relative TSR, with each metric weighted as set forth below.
-For the 2021 PRSUs, the number of earned PRSUs will be based on Arconic's performance over the three-year 2021 - 2023 performance period, as set forth below.
+In 2022, the CEO received equity grants comprised 60% of PRSUs and 40% of RSUs and the other NEOs received equity grants comprised 50% of PRSUs and 50% of RSUs.
+The RSUs generally cliff vest on the third anniversary of the grant date.
+Each NEO has the opportunity to earn between 0% and 200% of his or her target PRSU award based on threshold levels of performance, depending on Arconic's achievement of Adjusted EBITDA, Return on Invested Capital ("ROIC"), and Relative TSR, with each metric weighted as set forth below.
+For the 2022 PRSUs, the number of earned PRSUs will be based on Arconic's performance over the 2022 - 2024 performance period, as set forth below.